tinted-theming/home/styling.md

 ### You are still limited to a max of 16 colors.

 The number of colors per scheme is still limited to 16.
-If you (via aliases) use more than 16 unique hex colors an error will be thrown during the build process.
+If you (via slots) create more than 16 unique hex colors an error will be thrown during the build process.